-- Turn or press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC One, MPC Touch). - Use the -/+ buttons. - Tap the pad on the screen.
-Press and hold Shift while tapping a pad on the screen to record-enable multiple tracks at once. - Turn each of the Q-Link knobs to record-arm or disarm each of the pads.
+- Turn or press the center cursor or Enter (MPC X), or the data dial (MPC Live, MPC Live II, MPC One, MPC Touch). - Use the -/+ buttons. - Tap the pad on the screen.
+Press and hold Shift while tapping a pad on the screen to record-enable multiple tracks at once.